...

 Logo

-SOCIAL ADAPTATION
+SOCIAL (RE)INTEGRATION

 Become Part of Society Again

-Social adaptation or integration in addiction refers to the process through which individuals who have overcome addiction reintegrate into society and return to a healthy social life.
 Addiction can adversely affect an individual's social relationships, career and academic journey, family connections, and overall social adjustment.
 Therefore, it is crucial for individuals recovering from addiction to become part of society again and adapt to social life in a healthy manner.

 The process of social adaptation or reintegration in the context of addiction offers a supportive framework for individuals to successfully overcome their struggle with addiction and re-embrace a wholesome social life.
 This transformative journey facilitates individuals in rebuilding self-confidence, fortifying social bonds and actively engaging in the community in a meaningful manner.